 The Sills Cummis & Gross Diversity Committee

-The Sills Cummis & Gross Diversity Committee, co-chaired by Scott Murray and Anjana Patel, provides an avenue to continue to promote diversity within the Firm as well as within the legal community at large.
+The Sills Cummis & Gross Diversity Committee, co-chaired by Margaret F. Black and Anjana Patel, provides an avenue to continue to promote diversity within the Firm as well as within the legal community at large.
 The Committee hosts events aimed at increasing the dialog on diversity and providing insights and advice from experienced minority lawyers.
 The Committee also provides a mentor to each minority lawyer entering the Firm, in addition to the Firm’s other mentoring programs.
 The Firm’s minority hiring, retention and diversity initiatives include participation in the New Jersey Law Firm Group, the Hispanic Bar Association Mentorship Program, the Asian Pacific Lawyers Association of New Jersey, the Rutgers Law School Minority Student Program, and the New Jersey Law and Education Empowerment Project.

 The Sills Cummis & Gross Women's Group